For AI agents

 What Soloco is

 Soloco is a local-first orchestration system for long-running AI work.
-It does not run its own hosted agents — it coordinates the agent runtimes already installed on the user's machine (Claude Code, Codex, Cursor, Gemini CLI, OpenCode, etc.), turning a goal into an executable, auditable, resumable, reusable task tree.
+It does not run its own hosted agents — it coordinates the agent runtimes already installed on the user's machine (currently Claude Code and Codex, with more adapters such as Kimi, Qwen Code and OpenCode in development), turning a goal into an executable, auditable, resumable, reusable task tree.
 The user brings their own AI subscription; their goals, data, files and agent outputs stay on their device.

 Facts

-RequiresNode.js ≥ 20 and a logged-in local agent runtime (e.g. Claude Code).
+RequiresNode.js ≥ 22.5 and a logged-in local agent runtime (currently Claude Code or Codex).
 Uses the user's subscription — no API key needed.

 PlatformsmacOS · Windows · Linux.